Retrieval augmentation of large language models for lay language generation: Results

 \subsection{RALL improves generation performance}

-We first evaluate the text generation performance of our models (Figure \ref{fig:generation_quality}), using ROUGE-L and BERTScore to compare generated LLS text to the corresponding human-authored text (target) for a given abstract or sentence (the source).
-Due to the input length limitation of BERT (512 tokens) and BART (1024 tokens) models, we did not perform retrieval-augmented generation for the abstract-level lay language generation task (Figure \ref{fig:generation_quality}, 1st panel).
-However, for this task, pre-training on unlabeled data is not helpful.
+We first evaluated the text generation performance of our models (Figure \ref{fig:generation_quality}), using ROUGE-L and BERTScore to compare generated LLS text to the corresponding human-authored lay language text (the target) for a given abstract or sentence (the source).
+Due to the input length limitation of the BERT (512 tokens) and BART (1024 tokens) models, we did not perform retrieval-augmented generation for the abstract-level lay language generation task (Figure \ref{fig:generation_quality}, 1st panel).
+However, for this task, pre-training on unlabeled data was not helpful.

-We next compare text generation performance on the sentence-level simplification task (Figure \ref{fig:generation_quality}, 2nd panel).
-We find that the PubMed pre-trained model achieves better performance than the Vanilla model, suggesting that pre-training on domain-specific unlabeled data is helpful for sentence-level simplification.
-We can also see that the models with information retrieval from Wikipedia (Wiki definition- and embedding-based retrieval) achieve higher ROUGE-L than the Vanilla model, suggesting that retrieving this external information may also be helpful for text simplification tasks.
+We next compared text generation performance on the sentence-level simplification task (Figure \ref{fig:generation_quality}, 2nd panel).
+Results indicate that the PubMed pre-trained model achieved better performance than the Vanilla model, suggesting that pre-training on domain-specific unlabeled data is helpful for sentence-level simplification, which aligns with the results from our prior work \cite{guo2021automated}.
+It can also be observed that the models with information retrieval from Wikipedia (Wiki definition- and embedding-based retrieval) achieve higher ROUGE-L scores than the Vanilla model, suggesting that retrieving this external information may also be helpful for text simplification tasks.
+One reason for this may be that Wikipedia articles target a broader audience than the intended audience of specialized biomedical literature, and are therefore written to be more accessible.

-For background explanation (Figure \ref{fig:generation_quality}, 3rd panel), the PubMed pre-trained model only shows marginal improvements, suggesting that pre-training on domain-specific unlabeled data is helpful but insufficient for this challenging task.
-Furthermore, the models with retrieval from the Wikipedia dataset (Wiki definition- and embedding-based retrieval) achieve higher ROUGE-L, establishing the benefits of information retrieval techniques for background explanation with BART.